 The emphasis is on ‘relationships’ and the wider context of family and community.
 Aboriginal and Torres Strait Islander children are connected to the ancestral relatedness of their culture.
 This defines ‘who they are’ and ‘where they belong’.

-Foundations for Success, which has now been developed into a multimedia resource, gives educators strategies to help children become two-way strong.
+Foundations for Success, which has now been developed into a multimedia resource, gives educators strategies to help children become 2-way strong.
 This means they have deep and strong foundations in both the traditional and contemporary cultures and languages of their families and community, and those of the broader world.
-Children who are two-way strong move fluently across cultures, without compromising their Aboriginal and Torres Strait Islander identities.
+Children who are 2-way strong move fluently across cultures, without compromising their Aboriginal and Torres Strait Islander identities.

-…we use…a term ‘fire-stick period’ (a fire stick is a stick that is kept alight to ensure the availability of fire).
-This term highlights that culture is something that should not be left behind, but rather kept as an integral part of their lives.
+'…we use…a term ‘fire-stick period’ (a fire stick is a stick that is kept alight to ensure the availability of fire).
+This term highlights that culture is something that should not be left behind, but rather kept as an integral part of their lives.'

 (Clancy, S, Simpson, L & Howard, P, ‘Mutual trust and respect’ in Dockett, S & Perry (eds) 2001, Beginning school together: sharing strengths, Australian Early Childhood Association, Canberra, p.57.)